iiAhmedYT/ModernDisguise/README.md

 ## Description

-ModernDisguise is a free open-source high quality library to help you add a disguise/nick system in your minecraft plugin
+ModernDisguise is a free lightweight open-source high quality library to help you add a disguise/nick system in your minecraft plugin

 ## Supported versions